Court rules Colombia responsible for journalist's rape and torture | DW | 19.10.2021

 The militia brutally raped and tortured her for 16 hours before leaving her naked by a roadside.

-The Inter-American Commission on Human Rights referred the case to the independent court of the Organisation of American States in 2019.
+The Inter-American Commission on Human Rights referred the case to the independent court of the Organization of American States in 2019.
 Its decisions are definitive and have no right of appeal.

-The ICHR started examining the case in March, when the Colombian state first apologized to her for its role in the crime.
+The IACHR began examining the case in March, when the Colombian state first apologized to her for its role in the crime.

 Bedoya tweeted that the ruling went far beyond her own particular case.